GeppettoJS/backbone.geppetto/README.md

 Run the current Geppetto Test Specs in your browser [here](http://modeln.github.com/backbone.geppetto/specs/).
 More specs to come!

 ## Version History

+### 0.5.1
+* Released 13 May 2013*

+* Add grunt build which runs the test specs, and lints the project.
+See the docs section "Get Involved > Contributing" for more info.
+* Fixed several lint errors
+* Bump backbone to 1.0.
+* Moved marionette and associated libs from "dependencies" to "example-dependencies" since Geppetto itself does not depend on them.
+* Bump Marionette versions to latest (used only by example app, not by Geppetto itself)
+* Refactored test specs to use plain Backbone views instead of Marionette views
+* Add bower config for integration with bower.io

 ### 0.5
 *Released: 24 February 2013*